kalmiallc/oi-flare-prediction-instructions/README.md

 If you are interested in own implementation, check the instructions [here](INSTRUCTIONS.md)

-## What is Flare Olympics Prediction Showcase?
+## What is Olympics Prediction Showcase?

 **Note**: This application is intended for testing purposes only.
 There is no real business value behind.